 Bast Fibre Technologies announces $4.5M equity financing for natural fiber technology

-Bast Fibre Technologies Inc. (BFTi), a natural fiber engineering firm focussed on the nonwovens industry, announces the closing of a $4.5M CAD equity financing.
+Bast Fibre Technologies Inc. (BFTi), a natural fiber engineering firm focused on the nonwovens industry, announces the closing of a $4.5M CAD equity financing.
 The investment, which was led by the Lightburn group and Natural Products Canada (NPC), includes significant participation from existing investors and from new individual investors.

 According to BFTi, its fibers are completely natural, plastic free, fully compostable, sourced from an annually renewable crop, and provide a net reduction in greenhouse gas emissions.
-In addition, BFTi says its proprietary fibers offer enhanced performance characteristics when compared with traditional synthetic and semi-synthetic fibres.
+In addition, BFTi says its proprietary fibers offer enhanced performance characteristics when compared with traditional synthetic and semi-synthetic fibers.

-“Our investment is crucial to furthering BFTi’s mission to displace synthetic and semi-synthetic fibres in the nonwovens industry, and to help create single-use products that are both environmentally and economically sustainable,” said Shelley King, CEO of NPC.
+“Our investment is crucial to furthering BFTi’s mission to displace synthetic and semi-synthetic fibers in the nonwovens industry, and to help create single-use products that are both environmentally and economically sustainable,” said Shelley King, CEO of NPC.
 “Most of the hemp grown in Canada today is used for CBD production or as a seed crop for food.
 BFTi will play an important role in building long-term demand for hemp straw and realizing the vision of whole hemp plant utilization.”

 In conjunction with the closing of the financing Ben Lightburn, an experienced CEO and natural products entrepreneur, has joined the BFTi Board of Directors.
 Mr. Lightburn will help the company transition to becoming a commercial-stage enterprise.
 “I am excited to join the board of BFTi and to contribute to the company’s next phase of growth,” said Mr. Lightburn.
-“There is no doubt that consumers are driving theshift towards natural products and that with impending new regulations limiting the use of synthetic materials the nonwovens industry is certainly feeling the pressure to adopt more sustainable fibres in its supply chain.”
+“There is no doubt that consumers are driving the shift towards natural products and that with impending new regulations limiting the use of synthetic materials the nonwovens industry is certainly feeling the pressure to adopt more sustainable fibers in its supply chain.”

 The Fiber Year 2020 now available